-- The world continues to emerge from a global pandemic which presented unprecedented challenges to us all, as leaders, as service providers and as members of families and communities. - Our understanding as a society has taken a big step forward regarding the roles that racism, discrimination, social and economic inequalities play in shaping poorer health for some in our communities, generating and sustaining unjust health inequalities. - The cost-of-living crisis is placing huge stress and practical challenges in the way of our residents, especially those in our more disadvantaged communities.
-We know there is a direct association between health and wealth, and that this crisis is likely to worsen health inequalities in our society. - The government has changed the way in which the health and care system is organised across the country, presenting new opportunities for health and care providers to work
+- The world continues to emerge from a global pandemic which presented significant challenges to us all, as leaders, as service providers and as members of families and communities. - Our understanding in how racism, discrimination, social and economic inequalities which shape poorer health for some in our communities, which lead to health inequalities, has taken a big step forward. - The cost-of-living crisis is placing huge stress and practical challenges in the way of our residents, especially those in our more disadvantaged communities.
+We know there is a direct association between health and wealth, and that this crisis is likely to worsen health inequalities in our society.